 Born in Ottawa, raised an anglophone in Montreal, I have been out on Vancouver Island for 34 of my 60 years on the planet.
-I’m a father, a stepfather, a partner, a businessman and a man in long term recovery from substance addiction.
+I’m a father, a stepfather, a partner, a businessman, and a man in long-term recovery from substance addiction.
 I’m over 31 years clean today.

 I have solid Newfoundland and Australian ancestry, so I’m pretty complicated.
-Stubborn, silly, patriotic and non-judgmental most of the time.
+Stubborn, silly, patriotic, and non-judgmental most of the time.
 I can be pretty skeptical and sarcastic other times.

-I am a fledgling golfer, guitarist and bass player.
+I am a fledgling golfer, guitarist, and bass player.
 I’m also a history buff, a voracious reader, and a pretty good cook.
-I am a political buff, love cats, omelets and the Boston Bruins.
+I am a political buff, love cats, omelets, and the Boston Bruins.

 I am more likely to speak up than shut up.
 I believe in freedom of expression and the importance of telling the truth.
 I respect those who came before us.

-With a series of serendipitous events in 2006, I morphed into an addictions support staff member and then counsellor at Edgewood Treatment Centre, one of the country’s top addiction treatment facilities, for six more years.
+With a series of serendipitous events in 2006, I morphed into an addictions support staff member and then counselor at Edgewood Treatment Centre, one of the country’s top addiction treatment facilities, for six more years.

 In 2012, I survived a quadruple bypass.
 For the next five years, I went on at Edgewood as editor of several different Edgewood Health Network publications.
 Over that period, I interviewed and wrote about staff and patients, and researched and wrote about programs and modalities from across the addictions spectrum.

 I have written hundreds of heart-warming and heart-breaking stories for newspapers and magazines across the country.
-News stories, business profiles, travel, entertainment, sports, courts and all points between, I have always tried to be a man of integrity, a storyteller armed with some zip and edginess.
+News stories, business profiles, travel, entertainment, sports, courts, and all points between, I have always tried to be a man of integrity, a storyteller armed with some zip and edginess.
 I’ve interviewed countless examples of the kinds of people who make life interesting for us all, and am richer for having met and shared them with my readers.

 Jeff Currently has 32 and a half years of recovery.
 He shares that he grew up with a lot of trauma in his life, and at around 17 years old Jeff’s addiction already progressed to the point where he could not see a way out.
-Jeff mentions that the friend group he surrounded himself with was not the right kind of people he should have been hanging out with if he wanted ton stay away from addiction and trouble.
+Jeff mentions that the friend group he surrounded himself with was not the right kind of people he should have been hanging out with if he wanted to stay away from addiction and trouble.
 When Jeff was looking for a job, he ended up joining the military because he thought that was the only place that would take him at that point in his life.
-Jeff shares the fact that he was asked to leave the military because of his addiction issues he was struggling with.
+Jeff shares the fact that he was asked to leave the military because of addiction issues he was struggling with.

 Jeff’s chosen pathway to recovery is 12 step.
 Growing up in foster care Jeff grew up with a great deal of trauma, when he found recovery, he knew he was an alcoholic and accepted it.
 When Jeff’s addiction recovery journey started, he was told if he sat and listened to people’s stories in the 12 step support group rooms he will be helped and hear his own story of addiction.

 Jeff talks about going to 12 step meetings after 32 years of recovery.
-Jeff says he loves attending meetings and helping others recover from addiction, having great memories staying clean and having a good life he did not know was possible.
+Jeff says he loves attending meetings and helping others recover from addiction, having great memories staying clean, and having a good life he did not know was possible.
 Jeff mentions that his life in recovery from addiction is better than he ever expected, and thought was going to happen.
 Jeff talks about meetings he attends and the people he has met through his journey in recovery.

 Journalism in Recovery

-Jeff mentions about being a journalist in recovery and the job he has been able to do not under the influence of drugs and alcohol and having a clear mind in recovery and how that has helped him in his recovery.
+Jeff mentions being a journalist in recovery and the job he has been able to do not under the influence of drugs and alcohol and having a clear mind in recovery and how that has helped him in his recovery.
 Also, the connections he made in recovery has helped him with new jobs at addiction treatment centers across the country.
 Jeff was able to write about leaders in the recovery world and write about his passion, recovery, and addiction.